Sociology Index Editor: email@example.com Guide: Prof Son-Ung Kim

 Collective behavior is activity involving a relatively large number of people, often spontaneous.
-Social movements and activism are organized and relatively sustained activities that have a clear goal in terms of achieving or preventing some social change.
+Social movements and activism are organized and relatively sustained activities that have a clear goal in terms of achieving or preventing some.

 In all societies and civilizations, people have absorbed themselves in episodes of dramatic behavior, such as the crowd, the riot, and revolutions.
 The nature of these episodes has evolved into a field of sociology and a concept known as collective behavior.

-The term social class is used in many ways in sociology.
 Social class implies a group of individuals sharing a common situation within a social structure, usually their shared place in the structure of ownership and control of the means of production.
-In land based economies, class structures are based on individual's relationship to the ownership and control of land.

 An overview of existing empirical insights on the interrelationship between the socio-cultural dimension and economic development.

-Macrosociology is an approach to sociology which emphasizes the analysis of social systems and populations on a large scale, the level of social structure, and at a high level of theoretical abstraction.
+Macrosociology is an approach to sociology which emphasizes the analysis of social systems and populations on a large scale.
 Microsociology focuses on the individual social agency.
-Microsociology analyses issues such as the role of women, the nature of the family, and immigration.

 Minority Problems and Minority Conflict

 Types of minorities and typical sources of minority conflict, the problems minorities experience, their grievances and demands form a major part of study regarding minority problems.

 Social planning as a perspective on society, an approach to planning, and methods for helping communities develop.
 How planners can take communities seriously.

 Social psychology is the scientific study of how we interact and influence other people.
 Social psychology looks more specifically at individual or personal explanations.